Planning and implementing a successful team relocation

 If your company is ready to outsource all or some of the aspects of mobility management, there are various types of services and providers to partner with – from relocation agencies that manage all relocation processes to attorneys who facilitate visas and work permits to consultants who continually monitor all the logistics and costs.

 Sounds too complicated?
 Set up an offshore team

-There is another alternative which is used by many global companies like Google, eBay, Microsoft, Buzzfeed, Intel, and more.
-Working with a dedicated offshore development team guarantees that all your tasks and processes are under control, while all the costs are optimized.
+There is another alternative that is used by many global companies like Google, eBay, Microsoft, Buzzfeed, Intel, and more.
+Working with a dedicated offshore development team guarantees that all your tasks and processes are under control while all the costs are optimized.